 Large organizations with advanced print scripting requirements might need to share common code between different print scripts.
 Use advanced scripting techniques to build these common libraries.

-Errors in the common print script are detected and displayed in the Scripting tab.
+Errors in the common print script are detected and displayed in the Scripting page.
 The error message contains the name of the common script file, the error, and the line number where the error occurred.
 Refresh the page to see these errors.
-These errors are also visible in the App.
-Log tab.
+These errors are also displayed on the App.
+Log page.

 Use snippets and/or recipes where possible.
 They are tested and demonstrate best practice.